 Paint spraying facilities require a constant supply of fresh air for production quality, hygiene and safety reasons.
 The airflow design for paint booths seems straightforward, but is often far from uniform.
 The sheer scale of a production line presents a challenge to obtaining airflow uniformity through the filters and avoiding a wind-tunnel effect from one paint booth to the next.
 Airflow can be deflected and disrupted – negatively impacting the painting process and the quality of the final product.

 From OEMs to suppliers and service providers, some of the biggest names in vehicle manufacturing in the world use Camfil’s products and services in clean air.
 We offer intake filters, prefiltration, exhaust filters, industrial dust collectors and accessories for any stage on your production line.
 For paint spray booths, we provide filters for prep stations as well as crossdraft, downdraft and semi-downdraft booths.

 Our products are energy-efficient, robust and compact for use in tight spaces.
-They are the most cost-effective products you’ll find from a life-cycle cost perspective.
-We customize and optimize all our products for your specific demands.
+They are the most cost-effective products you’ll find from a lifecycle cost perspective.
+We customize and optimise all our products for your specific demands.

 Overexposure to weld fumes can cause a wide range of health problems.
 Metal dust particles cause eye irritation, upper respiratory irritation and frequent headaches.
 Capturing dust and fumes generated during welding presents a unique challenge.

 During the painting process, good filtration is crucial for protecting workers from a wide range of particulate and other airborne contaminants being inhaled from the paint booth.